devee8/soc-lore/events/a-fighting-night.md

 Cocoa asks Guzman if he still remembers his wish.
 Guzman roars in response.
 Cocoa has placed the bow of Guzman's daughter into the machine and tells Guzman to make his wish.
 Guzman wishes his daughter would come back.
 A little girl walks out of the machine and Guzman calls out his daughter's name, Sascha.
 But Sascha things Guzman is a monster.
 Guzman tells her not to be scared and he won't come closer.
 He steps back.
 Sascha asks if he is really her dad.
 She has forgotten her dad's face, but remembers his hands.
 She remembers her dad would comb her hair and place her favorite red bow with his hands.
 She remembers her dad would hum lullabies next to her bed and let her ride on his shoulders.
 She says her dad said he would protect her for her whole life.
 Guzman becomes mad because he failed to protect her.
 Sascha says don't be mad and that she is scared.
 Guzman says okay.

-Maitha appears next to a Calamaty and comments that is seems the people of this world view the Calamity as an enemy.
+Maitha appears next to a Calamity and comments that is seems the people of this world view the Calamity as an enemy.
 Everyone except the MC, Maitha, the Calamity, Guzman, Sascha and the cat disappear.
 The cat asks the MC if he is spellbound.
 The MC asks if that is Maitha.
 The cat says the world has gone haywire and the MC hasn't noticed.
 The Cat says that if the MC doesn't correct things he will be stuck between fantasy and reality unable to tell them apart.
 MC asks if the wishing machine caused this.
 The Cat reminds the MC that no wish comes true so easily.
 To alter an outcome takes much effort and sacrifice.

 Sacha is talking to Guzman and asks him to tie up her hair.
 The MC steps away and the Cat asks him if he is running away.
 The MC says he will head back to Elysium and rest first.
 It is perhaps to give Guzman more time to spend with Sascha.
 The Cat says the MC is either compassionate or indecisive.
 Guzman hugs Sascha.